Aeastr/Chronicle/CONTRIBUTING.md

 - Xcode 15 or later
 - iOS 15.0+ deployment target
-- Clone & open `Portal.xcodeproj` or use the Swift Package in your own project
+- Clone & open `LogOutLoud.xcodeproj` or use the Swift Package in your own project

 ## Coding Guidelines

 - Use idiomatic Swift & SwiftUI conventions
 - Structure code for readability and reuse
 - Keep public APIs minimal and well-documented
-- If you introduce new API, add samples under `Sources/Portal/Examples`
+- If you introduce new API, add samples under `Sources/LogOutLoud/Examples`
 - Format your code with `swift-format` or Xcode’s built-in formatter
 - Write unit tests _where applicable_

-## Running Tests

-Portal also includes example targets rather than formal unit tests.
-To verify functionality:
-1. Open the `Portal.xcodeproj` in Xcode
-2. Run each demo (SheetExample, NavigationExample, DifferExample) on a simulator or device
-3. Ensure transitions behave as expected

 ## Documentation

-- **Wiki**: [View Wiki](https://github.com/Aeastr/Portal/wiki), update installation, usage, and examples sections as needed
+- **ReadMe** - update installation, usage, and examples sections as needed
 - Add or update screenshots/GIFs under `docs/images` with descriptive filenames

 ## Pull Request Process